qc-tum/chemtensor/README.md

 Installation
 ------------
-ChemTensor can be conveniently installed as Python package (in a virtual environment) via
+ChemTensor can be conveniently installed as a Python package (in a virtual environment) via
 ```bash
 (venv) $ pip install chemtensor
 ```
-This downloads and installs a pre-built Python "wheel" from PyPI, see [pypi.org/project/chemtensor/](https://pypi.org/project/chemtensor/).
+This downloads and installs a pre-built Python "wheel" from PyPI; see [pypi.org/project/chemtensor/](https://pypi.org/project/chemtensor/).

 Alternatively, you can build the project locally; see the instructions below.